stephane-martin/gotop/README.md

 gotop ships with a few colorschemes which can be set with the `-c` flag followed by the name of one.
 You can find all the colorschemes in the [colorschemes folder](./colorschemes).

-To make a custom colorscheme, check out the [template](./colorschemes/template.go) for instructions and then use [default.json](./colorschemes/default.json) as a starter.
-Then put the file at `~/.config/gotop/<name>.json` and load it with `gotop -c <name>`.
+To make a custom colorscheme, copy one of the default ones to `~/.config/gotop/<name>.json` and load it with `gotop -c <name>`.
 Colorschemes PR's are welcome!

 ### CLI Options